 A pioneering new digital design tool, that has transformed the workflow of design teams across the globe.

-Sketch has, quite simply, provided a simple alternative for designers that has totally shaken up the industry.
-It wasn't afraid to take on a giant like Adobe to craft an equally powerful design tool - but to make it cheaper, more efficient and… well, better.
+Sketch has, quite simply, provided a simple alternative for designers that have totally shaken up the industry.
+It wasn't afraid to take on a giant like Adobe to craft an equally powerful design tool - but to make it cheaper, more efficient, and… well, better.

 It did this by fundamentally understanding its users' pain points, and building an alternative solution with only the essential features that designers need.
 No fancy gimmicks.
 No complicated functionality.
 Even a total novice can open up Sketch and create something beautiful without any effort.